FriendsOfCake/crud/docs/_partials/events/before_render.rst

 Invoked right before the view will be rendered.

-This is also before the controllers own beforeRender callback
+This is also before the controllers own beforeRender callback.